top of page

 At your initial appointment, a periodontal assessment will be completed.
 This consists of a full mouth pocket depth measurement, and notations of any areas of bleeding, tooth mobility, and gum recession.
 A full set of x-rays will also be analyzed to check for the presence of calculus (hardened tooth plaque) and to evaluate your overall bone height.
 We will use this information to determine the best course of treatment for you.

 A deep cleaning consists of a minimum of two visits (right and left side) with each visit lasting around 45 minutes.
-After full local anesthesia is achieved, we use a ultrasonic piezo scaler with the assistance of laser therapy as a non-surgical treatment to combat periodontitis.
+After full local anesthesia is achieved, we use a ultrasonic piezo scaler with the assistance of laser therapy as a non-surgical treatment.
 The goal is to remove as much debris underneath the gums as possible and disrupt/destroy the bacterial proliferation in order to reattach the gums to the tooth structure.
 Once your deep cleaning is completed, a medicated rinse and/or a low dose of antibiotic regime that promotes tissue attachment may be prescribed to you.

 Your recall will consist of an appointment in three months (this is critical!) to assess improvement in pocket depth reduction and overall health of tissue.
 It is suggested to stay on a three-four month recall for periodontal maintenance until the bacteria is removed, your home care has improved, and pockets have stabilized to a manageable depth.